Squad Strike Tag-Team: Assists

 Calling an Assist

-When called, the assisting character will appear, grounded, facing towards the foe and use their assist move.
+When called, the assisting character will appear grounded and facing towards the foe, then use their assist move.
 The location that the assisting character appears can be controlled by the directional input used when pressing the assist button.
 Locations default to near the calling character on unsupported stages.

 - Neutral: Near the calling character